Edsel: Company politics and the role of Robert McNamara

 Following World War II, Henry Ford II retained Robert McNamara as one of the 10 Ford "Whiz Kids" to help turn Ford around.
 McNamara's cost-cutting and cost-containment skills helped Ford emerge from its near-collapse after the war.
 As a result, McNamara eventually amassed a considerable amount of power at Ford.
-McNamara was very much a throwback to Henry Ford in that, like the elder Ford, McNamara was committed to the Ford marque to the almost total exclusion of the company's other products.
+McNamara's priorities were very much reminiscent of Henry Ford in that, like the elder Ford, McNamara was committed to the Ford marque to the almost total exclusion of the company's other products.
 Thus, McNamara had little use for the Continental, Lincoln, Mercury and Edsel brand cars made by the company.

 McNamara opposed the formation of the separate divisions for Continental, Lincoln, Mercury, and Edsel cars, and moved to consolidate Lincoln, Mercury, and Edsel into the M-E-L division.
 McNamara saw to it that the Continental program was canceled and that the model was merged into the Lincoln range for 1958.
 He next set his sights on Edsel by maneuvering for elimination of the dual wheelbases and separate bodies used for 1958.
 Instead, Edsels would share the Ford platform and use Ford's inner body structure for 1959.

 By 1960, Edsels emerged as little more than a Ford with different trim.
 McNamara moved to reduce Edsel's advertising budget for 1959, and for 1960, he virtually eliminated it.
 The final blow came in the fall of 1959, when McNamara convinced Henry Ford II and the rest of Ford's management that Edsel was doomed and that it was time to end production before Edsel bled the company dry.
 McNamara also attempted to discontinue the Lincoln nameplate, but that effort ended with Elwood Engel's now classic redesign of 1961.
 McNamara left Ford when he was named Secretary of Defense by President John F. Kennedy.

 During the 1964 presidential election, Republican nominee Barry Goldwater blamed McNamara, then Secretary of Defense, for Edsel's failure.
 Eventually, Ford's former executive vice president Ernest R. Breech, who was a financial contributor to Goldwater, wrote to the Senator's campaign, explaining that "Mr. McNamara ... had nothing to do with the plans for the Edsel car or any part of the program."
 However, the charge continued to be leveled against McNamara for years.
 During his time as head of the World Bank, McNamara instructed his public affairs officer to distribute copies of Breech's letter to the press whenever the accusation was made.

 The Ho Chi Minh Museum in Hanoi features an Edsel crashing through a wall, intended to symbolically represent US military failure in the Vietnam War.
 McNamara became the US Secretary of Defense after his career at Ford, and oversaw the escalation of the US military presence in Vietnam.